SwiftThemes/EAA/readme.txt

 **Note:**
 The ad locations are not limited to AdSense ads

-- You can use them to insert ads from any network like BuySell Ads, Chitika, Bidvertiser, Infolinks, AdSense, Adsterra Network, Revcontent, Clicksor,AdSense, OIO Publisher etc .
+- You can use them to insert ads from any network like BuySell Ads, Amazon Affiliate Ads, Chitika, Bidvertiser, Infolinks, AdSense, Adsterra Network, Revcontent, Clicksor,AdSense, OIO Publisher etc .
 - You can inject multiple AdSense/ads in the same location.
-- You can also use these ad locations to add html code, optin forms.
-The location at the end of the post is ideal for optin forms of MailChip, Sendy, AWeber, GetResponse etc..
+- You can also use these ad locations to insert html code, optin forms.
+The location at the end of the post is ideal for inserting optin forms of MailChip, Sendy, AWeber, GetResponse etc..

 The header and footer scripts are not limited to just injecting javascript.